MudassarMemon/MudassarMemon/README.md

 <h1 align="center">Hi 👋, I'm Mudassar Memon!</h1>
 <h3 align="center">A full-stack developer based in NYC.
 Tech savvy, with a passion for learning and a knack for engineering.
 Graduate Civil Engineer but heart belongs to tech.
 Only the beginning of a long and exciting journey.
-I really enjoy working people of all different backgrounds.
+I really enjoy working with people from all different backgrounds.
 Lets connect!</h3>

 - 🔭 Currently working on [Facespace](https://tuneup-twco.onrender.com/) and [TuneUp](https://tuneup-twco.onrender.com/)
 - 🌱 Learning Python